What is website visitor tracking?

 Moving Beyond Google Analytics Alone

-Using GA by itself for revealing unknown online visitors does have its drawbacks.
-This is why there is an active market for more advanced and user-friendly tools.
+Using GA by itself for revealing unknown online visitors definitely has its drawbacks.
+This is why there is an active market for more advanced and user-friendly tools that focus on getting website visitor information in a way that is directly helpful to B2B sales teams.

-Software vendors in this segment provide tools that work alone or in conjunction with GA to provide a more integrated, comprehensive, and easier-to-use tracking solution vs. simply mining and organizing the data provided by GA alone.
+Software vendors in this segment provide tools that work alone or in conjunction with GA.
+Their products provide a more integrated, comprehensive, and easier-to-use web-based lead tracking solution vs. simply mining and organizing the data provided by GA alone.

 The next section looks at several of these solutions in more detail.